lewtds/bogo-re/README.md

 # BoGo engine backed by Regular Expression

-This is one of my experiments with the BoGo project.
-The engine uses regular expressions solely as its logic.
+This is one of my experiments with the [BoGo][1] project.
+The engine uses Regular Expressions solely as its logic.
 Side-effects and states are kept to the minimum.

 Its API is fairly simple: